Schedule Today:

-Coral Gables Probate Litigation Lawyer
+Coral Gables Probate Litigation Lawyers

-In the probate process, an individual's estate and assets are divided amongst heirs, beneficiaries, and creditors.
+In the probate process, an individual's estate and assets are divided amongst their heirs, beneficiaries, and creditors.
 Probate assets include property, bank accounts, life insurance policies, retirement accounts, and investments, to name a few.
 The impact of probate and the division of assets can substantially impact the lives of beneficiaries and their loved ones.

 Although contesting any part of probate may feel like a daunting task, it is essential that you do not delay if you have a concern regarding the division of an estate.
 The time allowance to begin litigation to contest probate is small in Florida, and delays may risk you losing the right to contest.